Rcmaveric/Reloading-Press-Monitor/README.md

     - Both camera buttons work.
 You must verify your cam buttons device numbers.
 Plug two usb cams in and see what they are.
 Then manually input those numbers.
 Current defaults are 0 and 1.
 Thats what mine are.
     - I have not written user manual yet.
 The file and functionality is there for when I get everything done.
 This will be the last thing I do.
     - Current GPIO functionality: Counters work and export correctly.
 Motors vibrate correctly.
 Low primer warning works now with timing function, so warning gets set if no primers seen for .2 seconds.
 Binding works and works like limit switches and if cycle takes longer than preset amount alert is set (this is for automation).
 Low case and low bullets work.
 If feeding takes longer than preset time then alert is set to refill hoppers.
 Bullet and case feeding functionality works. **For the Alerts:** Clicking the button resets the alerts.
 So if a lock is written for automation (not yet written) then clicking button would restart the automation.
 The silence button just shuts off the buzzer you can clear the fault.
 Then click the button and resume.
-    - Inwork Functionality: Jmorris needs to stop giving me ideas.
-Shipping takes weeks to my current location.
-      - [ ] Awaiting TOF sensor for Powder level.
-      - [ ] Contemplatiing a powder cop die sensor.
-Still in research and design.
-      - [ ] Bullet not present sensor.
-Still in research and design.

 - 3_2_Relaoding_Log: This is where the form is logged.
 Removed count entry and count is now pulled from the count box.
 This file is needed for program to function.
 - 3_3_Cartridge_Recipe: This is just an example I created of the recipe data base the user can define and call in to prefill entry widgets.
 This is the file that gets edited when you remove and add pet loads.
 Also the file you can manually edit if you so choose.
 This file is also needed for functinality.
 - TK_Cam.py: An example I found that that I used to veiw the webcams.